Uppsala Region bans fossil fuel advertising

 Three regions with a combined population of 4.6 million have decided to ban fossil fuel advertising on public transportation.

-The local bans vary slightly in their wording.
-In the Uppsala Region, regulations have so far been introduced to ban fossil fuel advertising at public transportation stops.
-The ban covers:
+These new local bans on promoting polluting products and services vary slightly in their wording, demonstrating how it is possible flexibly to implement advertising controls.
+In the Uppsala Region, for example, regulations have so far been introduced to ban fossil fuel advertising at public transport stops ,and the ban covers:

-• Vehicles and goods/products that are powered wholly or partly by fossil fuels
+• Vehicles and products that are powered wholly or partly by fossil fuels

-• Gas stations' advertising of gasoline, diesel, or other fossil fuels
+• Petrol stations' advertising gasoline, diesel, or other fossil fuels

 Guidelines for Advertising and Public Information in Public Transportation within Region Uppsala, Documents and Minutes, Region Uppsala (55/24).